LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Removed annoying grip points on the LMGs that make them hard to two-hand properly, they now only have 1 grip point.

 ## Underbarrel weapons
-Overkill had apparantly tried to get underbarrel weapons working in VR.
+Overkill had apparently tried to get underbarrel weapons working in VR.

 As of U240.2 you can toggle underbarrel modes by using the "fire mode" binding, but it can sometimes conflict with the regular fire mode.
-I'd recommend putting on a forced single/auto fire mod to avoid this.
+I'd recommend putting on a forced single/auto fire weapon mod to avoid this.

 Additionally, underbarrel modes can only be toggled while you're not "aiming down sights" (weapon held at eye level and looking straight).

 ## Installation
 Drop into BLT mods folder (PAYDAY 2/mods).

-### TODO
+## TODO
 - Look through reload timelines for the following weapon DLCs:
   - Fugitive Weapon Pack
   - Gunslinger Weapon Pack